-A data subject may revoke consent.
-When a data subject revokes consent, a data operator may continue to process the personal data only if the operator would otherwise be permitted to process the personal data without consent.
-For the legal bases to process personal data without consent, see Question 10.

-The data operator has the burden of proof to establish that it obtained the data subject's consent (Article 9(3), Personal Data Law).

-There is no prescribed or approved form of consent.
-However, the Personal Data Protection Act specifies the information that must appear in the data subject's written consent:

-- The data subject's first name, middle name, surname, address, ID number, such as a passport number, date of issue of the ID, and issuing authority. - The data subject's representative's first name, middle name, surname, address, ID number, date of issue of the ID and the issuing authority, and details of the power of attorney or other applicable document, if the data subject's representative gave the consent. - The data operator's first name, middle name, surname, and address. - The purpose of the data processing. - A list of personal data the data subject consents to the data operator processing. - The first name, middle name, surname, and address of any third party that is processing the personal data under the data operator's authorization. - A list of actions that the data subject consents to the data operator taking in relation to personal data and a general description of the data operator's processing methods. - The duration of data subject's consent, and the method of its revocation.
+- The data subject's consent must be specific, informed, and wilful.
+Unless otherwise provided by law, the data subject's consent can be obtained in any form, including online or electronically.
+(Article 9(1), Personal Data Law.)
+Where the law requires the data subject's consent to be given in writing, for example, for biometric data processing, practitioners typically find that implied or inferred consent is invalid. - A data subject may revoke consent.
+When a data subject revokes consent, a data operator may continue to process the personal data only if the operator has another legal basis for processing the personal data.
+For the legal bases to process personal data without consent, see Question 10. - The data operator bears the burden of proof that it obtained the data subject's consent (Article 9(3), Personal Data Law).
+E-signatures are allowed as evidence of consent if used in accordance with the provisions of the applicable law on digital signatures (Article 9(4), Personal Data Law). - There is no prescribed or approved form of consent.
+However, the Personal Data Law specifies the information that must appear in the data subject's written consent: - the data subject's first name, middle name, surname, address, ID number, such as a passport number, date of issue of the ID, and issuing authority; - the data subject's representative's first name, middle name, surname, address, ID number, date of issue of the ID and the issuing authority, and details of the power of attorney or other applicable document, if the data subject's representative gave the consent; - the data operator's first name, middle name, surname, and address; - the purpose of the data processing; - a list of personal data the data subject consents to the data operator processing; - the first name, middle name, surname, and address of any third party that is processing the personal data under the data operator's authorization; - a list of actions that the data subject consents to the data operator taking in relation to personal data and a general description of the data operator's processing methods; - the duration of data subject's consent, and the method of its revocation; and - the data subject's signature.